DanielKrawisz/Entropy/Physics.md

 In Einstein physics, this is not true because a body that moves at the speed of light can interact with something else without accelerating.
 In that case, it would not be much like a body but more like a wave packet, and the result of such an interaction would be a change in the wavelength rather than in the velocty.
 A packet that moves at the speed of light could not accelerate along its own direction of motion, though it can accelerate perpendicular to itself.

 In Galilean physics, it is also true that no acceleration implies no interaction, but this is not the case in Einsteinian physics.

+Newton later used Galileo's conclusion has his first law of motion.
+The first law of motion is often conflated with the principle of inertia, but it is not the same. *Inertia* was described by Newton as the tendancy of bodies to resist changes in their state of motion, so it has more to do with mass and how a massive body's velocity changes very little when a force acts on it and less with an object that is isolated from interaction.

 If it satisfied